microsoft/botframework-solutions/docs/howto/skills/bestpractices.md

 Vary your responses.
 By providing additional utterances to the `replies` array, your Skill will sound more natural and provide a dynamic conversation.

 Write how people speak.
 A skill should only provide relevant context when read aloud.
 Use visual aids to offer more data to a user.

+#### Common string

+Some common strings shouldn't save in response file.
+Suggest you to save them in `.resx` file.
+It is easy to be localized.

 #### Visual